Areas of ExpertiseAntitrust Law, Behavioral Economics, Evidence, Privacy Law

 Professor Stucke brought 13 years of litigation experience when he joined the UT College of Law faculty in 2007.
 As a trial attorney at the U.S. Department of Justice, Antitrust Division, he successfully challenged anticompetitive mergers and restraints in numerous industries, and focused on policy issues involving antitrust and the media.
 As a Special Assistant U.S. Attorney, he prosecuted a variety of felony and misdemeanor offenses, including running a weekly docket before the Honorable Thomas Rawles Jones, Jr. As an associate at Sullivan & Cromwell, Professor Stucke assisted in defending Goldman Sachs, CS First Boston, and Microsoft in civil antitrust litigation.
 The Legal Aid Society presented him two awards for his criminal appellate and defense work.

 Since coming to UT, Professor Stucke has been a prolific legal scholar.
-His scholarship re-examines much of the conventional wisdom in competition policy in light of the empirical findings from behavioral economics and psychology.
-In re-evaluating the goals and assumptions of competition law, he seeks to provide policymakers with a more empirical approach to competition policy.
-Professor Stucke’s scholarship, which has been cited by the U.S. federal courts, the OECD, the United Nations, competition agencies and policymakers, is already impacting competition policy.
-He was invited by the OECD and competition authorities from the European Union, Ireland, Italy, the Netherlands, Norway, South Korea, United States, and United Kingdom to discuss his research, and has been invited to present his research at over 60 conferences in Australia, Belgium, China, England, France, Germany, Greece, Ireland, Israel, Italy, Netherlands, Norway, Sweden, Turkey, United Kingdom, and United States.
+His scholarship, which has been cited by the U.S. federal courts, the OECD, the United Nations, and privacy, consumer protection, and competition agencies and policymakers, is already having an impact.
+He was invited by the OECD and governmental authorities from Canada, the European Union, Ireland, Italy, the Netherlands, Norway, South Korea, United States, and United Kingdom to discuss his research.

-He has co-authored two books, Big Data and Competition Policy (Oxford University Press 2016) and Virtual Competition (Harvard University Press 2016), which has been featured in The New Yorker, Wall Street Journal, Guardian, New York Review of Books, Harvard Business Review, and Wired.
+He has co-authored two books, Big Data and Competition Policy (Oxford University Press 2016) and Virtual Competition (Harvard University Press 2016).
+His research on the digital economy has been featured in The Economist, Guardian, Harvard Business Review, New York Review of Books, New Yorker, New York Times, Science, Times Higher Education, Wall Street Journal, Wharton Business Radio, and Wired.

 ”How Online Competition Affects Offline Democracy”: originally posted on Stucke’s blog, reposted by the Oxford Law Blog